-Managing uncertainty in healthcare: Lessons from outer space
+Managing Uncertainty in Healthcare: Lessons from Outer psace

 The American Health Care Act (AHCA) has passed the House, and while passage in the Senate is far from assured, the bill has injected an unprecedented level of uncertainty into the healthcare industry.

 Uncertainty is often considered the bane of economic success.
 With uncertainty comes paralyses as economic players hold their cards tight, waiting for the chips to fall.
 Healthcare is no different.
 The paralysis prevents innovation, R&D, investment in capital—all of which hurt the patient.

 Uncertainty is unwelcome in any environment, but it’s especially damaging for healthcare, an industry that makes up 27 percent of the federal budget (the second-highest budgeted item, with military spending a distant 3rd at 16 percent).

 The issue doesn’t just involve two parties, or 100 stakeholders, or 1 million components.
 Millions of ordinary individuals, hundreds of thousands of pieces of legislation, thousands of politicians, executives, and lobbyists, and hundreds of organizations all have skin in the game.
 While working within this environment, forecasting the future, and making critical decisions based on those forecasts, a hospital executive has thousands of knobs to push and levers to pull, all built and maintained by hundreds of disparate participants.